A-kly/School-Vault/PSYCH 105/Methods in Psychology.md

 - **Abstract:** summary of the article; read it to figure out what the article is about
 - **Introduction:** explains the topic of the study, describes the theoretical and empirical background for the research, and states the specific research goals for the current study
 - **Methods:** how the researchers conducted the study; includes subsections on participants, materials, procedure, and apparatus
-- Results: describes the statistical tests used and the quantitative or qualitative results of the study
+- **Results:** describes the statistical tests used and the quantitative or qualitative results of the study
+- **Discussion:** summarizes the study and discusses the study’s significant contributions and perhaps alternative explanations for their results
+- **References:** full bibliographic listing of all the sources the authors cited in the article